-The Philippines started lifting some restrictions as the vaccine rollout continued.
-Along came the privilege of people to once again freely move around the community—regardless of age and comorbidity.
-And with this, businesses, livelihoods, and other services are returning to their pre-Covid vigor.
+The Philippines has started lifting some restrictions as the vaccine rollout continues.
+Along came the privilege of people to once again freely move around the community–regardless of age and comorbidity.
+And with this, businesses, livelihoods, and other services are returning to their pre-COVID vigor.

 We were also welcomed with the news that the Philippines ranked 19th among 146 nations in the World Economic Forum’s Global Gender Gap Report 2022.
 Looking into four key dimensions–Economic Participation and Opportunity, Educational Attainment, Health and Survival, and Political Empowerment–the report showed us that the country has the highest level of gender parity in Asia.

 But the country’s continuous performance in the Gender Gap Rankings didn’t happen overnight.
 The Philippines signed the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) on July 15, 1980, and ratified it on August 5, 1981–the first ASEAN region to do so.
 Since then, the country’s programs and policies have been anchored on the CEDAW, tagged as the International Bill of Rights of Women.

 These strides in gender and development and women’s empowerment are a cause for optimism.
 Like ripples of social change, it calls on private sectors, such as the SM group, to supplement this feat and spread social good in our own way.